jaseknighter/splnkr/README.md

 # splnkr
- amplitude tracking sequencer/sampler for monome norns
+this script is something like an amplitude/frequency tracking sequencer/sampler/effects processor for monome norns with a set of 16 grid-controlled bandpass filters.

+features to consider adding: convolution reverb, multitap delay, envelopes for samples/live input (kinda like in MI Beads).

+*note*:

 *additional documentation in progress*